No strict Covid controls from Oct 1

-He said the committee resolved to redefine Covid-19 as a communicable disease under surveillance, and relevant measures would change accordingly for visitors, locals and infected people.
+He said the committee will redefine Covid-19 as a communicable disease under surveillance from Oct 1, and measures would change accordingly for visitors, locals and infected people.

 From Oct 1 visitors would not need to show the results of antigen tests for Covid-19, or any evidence of Covid-19 vaccination.

 Infected people who had no or mild symptoms would not be isolated, but would be advised to strictly follow measures to help control the disease - including the use of face masks, social distancing and hand washing for five days.

 The Department of Disease Control said on Thursday that disease control measures would be relaxed because Covid-19 symptoms were currently not severe and were similar to those of a common cold.

 - committee: a group of people who are chosen, usually by a larger group, to make decisions or to deal with a particular subject - คณะกรรมการ

 - communicable disease: a disease that can spread from one person or animal to another - โรคที่สามารถติดต่อได้

 - isolated: set apart from; disconnected from - แยกออกมา ตั้งอยู่เดี่ยวๆ